-The whole family has worked together to incorporate the changes from the Get Up & Go program into their daily routine – even when it was not easy.
+The whole family has worked together to incorporate the changes from Get Up & Go into their daily routine – even when it was not easy.

 "Every week they give a challenge, whether it's eating fruit three times a week or incorporating greens into your meals," Shanthi says.
 "It was challenging to adjust our daily habits for the week, but we worked hard to create new routines."

 Making healthy eating a natural part of each day is something the family is working toward, and something that Shanthi says takes practice.